department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 To qualify for protected rates, your yearly income for 2018 must be at or below a certain amount.
 This is called the income limit.
 We count as income any money you earn in a year, including your salary, investment and retirement payments, and any income from your dependents.
 Some expenses, like non-reimbursable medical expenses (paid medical expenses not covered by your insurance provider), may reduce your countable income.

 **We base your income limit on:**
-- The specific pension benefit you're eligible to receive (including added amounts for Aid and Attendance or housebound allowance), **and**
+- The specific pension benefits you're eligible to receive (including added amounts for Aid and Attendance), **and**
 - Whether or not you have eligible dependents, **and**
 - Your yearly income

 ### Eligible dependents

-Eligible dependents may include your spouse (including your spouse through a same-sex or common-law marriage).
+Eligible dependents may include your spouse.
+We recognize same-sex and common-law marriages.

 Dependents may also include your biological, step, or adopted children who are unmarried and meet at least one of the requirements listed below.

 **At least one of these must be true for a dependent child.
 The child is unmarried and:**
 - Under 18 years old, **or**